Alloc's server fixes

 Game version: Alpha 21.1 (b16) Compatibility Version: Alpha 21.1 Mod Allocs_Commands: 26 Mod Allocs_Core: 31 Mod Allocs_Webinterface: 47

 Once you've confirmed that the mods are installed, the next step is to try and access the Alloc's web server.
 To do this, you'll need to know what ports your server has been configured for, and you can determine this by looking at your serverconfig.xml file on your server.
 You should see a section similar to this in the config file:

-Note the Control Panel Port.
-This is the port for the build-in webserver, not the Alloc's Mod server, so take that number, and add 2 to it.
-In the example above, the Alloc's port number would be 8086.
+Note the Web Dashboard Port.
+This is the port for the build-in webserver, and is also integrated with Alloc's Mod server.
+In the example above, the Alloc's port number would be 8084.